junxit/us-congress-bills-114/metadata.md

 - 2015-04-06 — Placed on the Union Calendar, Calendar No. 37.
 - 2015-04-06 — Reported by the Committee on Financial Services.
 H. Rept.
 114-56, Part I.
 - 2015-04-06 — Reported by the Committee on Financial Services.
 H. Rept.
 114-56, Part I.
+- 2015-04-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-04-13 — Considered as unfinished business. (consideration: CR H2127-2128)
+- 2015-04-13 — Considered under suspension of the rules. (consideration: CR H2123-2124)
+- 2015-04-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1265.
+- 2015-04-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-04-13 — Mr. Neugebauer moved to suspend the rules and pass the bill.
+- 2015-04-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 2 (Roll no. 146). (text: CR H2123)
+- 2015-04-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 2 (Roll no. 146).(text: CR H2123)